Anitha-Balachandran/SmartReco-ECommerce-Recommender/README.md

 <img width="987" alt="image" src="https://github.com/Anitha-Balachandran/SmartReco-ECommerce-Recommender/assets/143915040/017f27f7-da4e-4e41-8eac-9390a85cd74a">

-#### Impact: Improved user engagement and satisfaction through personalized product recommendations based on user behavior and item similarities.
+#### Impact: This can be used to improve user engagement and satisfaction through personalized product recommendations based on user behavior and item similarities.

 #### Results: Achieved high accuracy and precision in suggesting relevant products to users, enhancing the overall shopping experience.